dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.lookup.md

 ## Other Capabilities
-Now that you've seen some of the things you can lookup, its time to go through the other capabilities you have with Dendron.
+Now that you've seen some of the things you can lookup, its time we talk about [[schemas | dendron.schema]].
+Click the link or type `dendron.schema` to continue.

+go through the other capabilities you have with Dendron.
 Continue the tutorial by clicking [[dendron.capabilities]] or typing `dendron.capabilities` inside the lookup.